disit/snap4city-kubernetes/README.md

 Follow the below steps to deploy the Kubernetes cluster for S4C on Azure multi-node VMs.

 # Steps:
-1. Please put changes as per your environment in the clone repo.
+1. Please put changes as per your environment in the cloned repo below.

               git clone https://github.com/disit/snap4city-kubernetes.git
+	      cd snap4city-kubernetes

+-	Ensure you have cluster of VMs acting and able to communicate each other.
--	Ensure each VM should have all the S4C ports opened individually otherwise it will go in to unwanted chaos or unknown errors.
+-	Each VM should have all the S4C ports opened individually otherwise it will go in to unwanted chaos or unknown errors.
 -	Following ports should be opened for each VM
 -
               22, 443, 1026,80,3306,9200,1880,1881,9092,8088,5601,389,6443,9090,8443,8080,3001-3002,8890,9000,2181,9093,636,1030,1111